Menu

 1. Lock in coverage later in life

-Once a child qualifies for life insurance, they can’t be denied coverage later in life.
+Once a child qualifies for life insurance, they will be covered for life.
 And if you choose a policy from Serenia Life, you can add the Guaranteed Insurability Option to your child’s policy.
 This means they can purchase additional life insurance later, without the need for a medical exam.

 This is important because the cost of life insurance goes up based on age and any health conditions.
 By guaranteeing your child or grandchild access to coverage later in life, you’re helping them protect all of the assets and wealth they might accumulate over their lifetime.
 That’s why it’s never too early to get started.